K-aligrapher/stock-insights/README.md

 ## 🔗 Deployment
 You can deploy this application using a service like Streamlit Community Cloud.

-View the live app here: [https://ai-stock-market-insights.streamlit.app/]
+View the live app here: [AI-Powered Stock Market Insights](https://ai-stock-market-insights.streamlit.app/)

 ## 🛠 Tech Stack